jamargoochIT/post-install-config/README.md

 ![23](https://github.com/user-attachments/assets/bcc8c32d-047d-4ac9-b1f4-03c4a530b549)<br><br><br><br>

-And finally, if we want to create Help Topics for users to apply to their tickets ( a Help Topic is basically a category that can be assigned to a ticket.) we’ll click the Help Topics tab and then click
+And finally, if we want to create Help Topics for users to apply to their tickets ( a Help Topic is basically a category that can be assigned to a ticket.), we’ll click the Help Topics tab and then click
 Add New Help Topic.

 ![24](https://github.com/user-attachments/assets/1f578c2e-6885-4b1d-842c-c88a831244c8)<br><br><br><br>